Kashmir crisis mars independence celebrations in Pakistan and India | The China Post

 Regional threats

-Other experts like Tauseef Ahmed Khan, a Karachi-based analyst, believe that the issue of Kashmir has militarized all of Pakistan’s society.
+Tauseef Ahmed Khan, a Karachi-based analyst, said that the issue of Kashmir has militarized all of Pakistani society.

-“In the modern world, you cannot progress without democracy, but the army is using this [the Kashmir] issue to strengthen itself, undermining democracy and creating proxies which have offended three neighbors in the region.
-This policy has boomeranged, leading to the creation of Pakistani Taliban, who killed over 40,000 Pakistanis besides causing a loss of over $200 billion,” the analyst said, adding that the policy also created differences within Pakistani society.
+“In the modern world, you cannot progress without democracy, but the army is using this [Kashmir] issue to strengthen itself, undermining democracy and creating proxies which have offended three neighbors in the region,” Khan told DW.

+“This policy has boomeranged, leading to the creation of Pakistani Taliban, who have killed over 40,000 Pakistanis and cost the country $200 billion,” the analyst said, adding that the militarization policy has also opened rifts in Pakistani society.

 Read more: Cut-off Kashmir resorts to primitive communication methods

 However, experts like Sardar Attique Ahmed Khan believe that Pakistan is entitled to have a strong defense to deter neighbors like China and India, who are nuclear-armed states.
-But he also admits that the issue of Kashmir has hampered Pakistan’s and the entire region’s development.
+But he also admits that the issue of Kashmir has hampered the development of Pakistan and the entire region.

 New Delhi flexes its muscles

+The region was divided into the Union Territories of Jammu and Kashmir, and Ladakh, which will be directly administered by New Delhi.

-In a rare interview ahead of Independence Day celebrations, Modi told the IANS news agency that the re-election of his political party, the Bharatiya Janata Party (BJP) had given his government the push to pursue its agenda.
+In a rare interview ahead of independence day celebrations, Modi told the IANS news agency that the re-election of his political party, the Bharatiya Janata Party (BJP) had given his government a strong mandate.

-“What we were able to achieve in the first 75 days was the outcome of the robust base we were able to build in the last 5 years.
-Hundreds of reforms in the last 5 years have ensured the country is now ready to take off, powered by the aspirations of the people.
-The push has come not just from the executive but from the muscle in parliament,” he said.
+“What we were able to achieve in the first 75 days was the outcome of the robust base we were able to build in the last 5 years,” Modi said.

+“Hundreds of reforms in the last 5 years have ensured the country is now ready to take off, powered by the aspirations of the people.”

 A threat to minorities

-Krishnan was also part of a fact-finding team that went to Kashmir to witness the hardships suffered by Kashmiris during the government’s clampdown on communication and free movement.
+Krishnan was also part of a fact-finding team that went to Kashmir to document the hardships suffered by Kashmiris during the government’s clampdown on communication and free movement.

-Similarly, Harsh Mander, a former bureaucrat and now an activist working with survivors of mass violence, said he believed the abrogation of Article 370 in Kashmir was a part of several such steps taken by the center to alienate Muslims.
+Harsh Mander, a former bureaucrat and now an activist working with survivors of mass violence, said he believed the abrogation of Article 370 in Kashmir was part of several steps currently being taken to alienate Muslims.

-Kashmir would continue to be a focal point for India in the coming months and years, a former diplomat and ambassador to Pakistan, G Parthasarathy told DW.
-However, with some “good governance” that has been promised by New Delhi, the state could witness a change.
+According to G Parthasarathy, a former Indian diplomat and ambassador to Pakistan, Kashmir will continue to be a focal point for India in the foreseeable future, and with the “good governance” that has been promised by New Delhi, the state could witness a change.

+Parthasarathy added that there could be a higher risk of conflict with Pakistan, “but nothing that should give the government sleepless nights.”

-However, for Happymon Jacob, a professor in international relations, the BJP’s radical steps in Kashmir would not resolve the Kashmir issue any time soon.
+However, Happymon Jacob, a professor in international relations at Jawaharlal Nehru University in Delhi, told DW that the BJP’s radical steps in Kashmir would not resolve the Kashmir issue any time soon.

 “While the BJP will politically benefit from this bold move, one will have to wait and see whether it will be able to implement its twin decisions to scrap Article 370 and undo Jammu and Kashmir’s statehood without acrimony, bloodshed and further alienation within the Kashmir Valley.”

-Note: An earlier version of this article mistakenly stated that Pakistan gained independence from India.
-Both India and Pakistan became independent following the end of British rule on the Indian subcontinent in 1947.
-We apologize for the error.